raeliens/dv-quest-tracker/README.md

 ### to do:
 - code dark theme properly
-- peddler's port added along with agne's daily quest
+- peddler's port added along with agnes's daily quest
 - progress save feature as long as browser instance is open